thetoastedpotato/thetoastedpotato.github.io/README.md

-Welcome to my website!
-Here you can learn about me and stuff!
+Haii, Welcome to my website!
+Here you can learn about me and stuff! :3